 Instructions

-Making Thandai Powder (masala)
+To Make Thandai Powder

 - Transfer almonds, cashews, cardamom seeds, fennel seeds, poppy seeds, black peppercorns, dry rose petals, and saffron (optional) to a grinder or spice jar grinder.